OpenSDN-io/docs/opensdn-feature-architecture-guide/understanding-quotas.rst

 Creating resources with quota limits
 ------------------------------------

-For each resource per project OpenSDN stores quota counter in Zookeeper.
-When user trying to create a new resource with
+For each resource per a project, OpenSDN stores quota counter in Zookeeper.
+When user tries to create a new resource with

-applied limits current quota usage will be verified and 412 error raised in case of OverQuota.
+applied limits current quota usage will be verified and 412 error will be raised in case of OverQuota.
 New resource will be

-created if quota verified and quota rolled back if resource creation failed with any other reasons.
+created if quota is verified.
+Quota rolled back if resource creation failed with any other reasons.

 Check current quotas in Zookeeper
 ---------------------------------

-The following command could help check quotas in Zookeeper.
+The following command could help to check quotas in Zookeeper.

 +--------------------------------------------+-------------------------------------------------------------------------+
 | Action                                     | Command                                                                 |